A Bauer-Furuta type refinement of Kronheimer-Mrowka's invariant for 4-manifolds with contact boundary: Construction

-By Lemma \ref{multiplication and compact embedding}, the right-hand side converges to zero after passing to a subsequence.
+Since $C$ is a compact operator, we can take a subsequence such that $C(v_n)$ converge, and hence $L(v_n)$ converge.
+Thus, the right-hand side converges to zero after passing to a subsequence by the compact embedding of Lemma \ref{multiplication and compact embedding}.
 Thus, $v_n$ is Cauchy and convergent to some $v_\infty$ in $V$ in this subsequence.
 Then, $v_\infty \in S^V(0, R)$ and $(L+C)(v_\infty)=w_0$.
-This contradicts to the condition on $R$. \end{proof} Now we fix a pair of sequences of finite dimensional subspaces
+This contradicts the condition on $R$. \end{proof} Now we fix a pair of sequences of finite dimensional subspaces